 Early Sharing Request

 A maternity care provider may reduce normal charges if a member prepays some or all of the bill.
-If this is the case, Zion Health will consider sharing the maternity need prior to delivery.
-To be considered for early sharing, the member must submit an estimate from the provider with the need request form.
+If this is the case, Zion Health will consider sharing the maternity need request prior to delivery.
+To be considered for early sharing, the member must submit an estimate from the provider with the maternity need request form.

 Like any other shareable medical expense, the IUA must be paid prior to any cost sharing.
-The IUA must be paid within six months of the first date of service or the maternity need may become ineligible for sharing.
+The IUA must be paid within six months of the first date of service, or the maternity need request may become ineligible for sharing.
 Consideration will be given for situations where the cost of treatment has not exceeded the IUA after six months.
 Please contact Maternity Needs in this situation.
 Any late payment fees or interest charges incurred because of a late IUA payment are not shareable.